Exhibitions

 2. Prahlad Bubbar & Taimur Hassan

-3. The German Missions in India
+3. The German Consulate in Bengaluru

 Eckart Muthesius.
 View of one of the verandas with design pieces by Louis Sognot, Charlotte Alix and Marcel Breuer.
 1933.
 Shubha & Prahlad Bubbar Collection.